 Syrian-Palestinian musician, Muhannad was taught singing and Arabic lute from an early age, receiving first-hand the heritage of traditional Arabic music.
 His participation in many bands and his performances as a soloist have taken him to countries such as Libya, Algeria, Sweden, Portugal and Spain.

-Since 2015 Muhannad lives in Spain, where he has continued his training in a self-taught way, and has acted as a guest artist in prominent events and festivals such as the Nights in the Gardens of Real Alcázar (Seville), the Edgar Neville Theater (Málaga) and the Casa Árabe (Madrid), among others.
+In 2015, self-taught Muhannad moved to Spain, where he continued his musical training.
+He has appeared as a guest musician at events and festivals such as the open-air concert ‘Nights in the Gardens of Real Alcázar’ in Seville, the Edgar Neville theatre in Málaga and the Casa Árabe Madrid.